sports

 Key Details

-• Contract: McMahon is owed approximately $4.5 million for the remainder of the 2025 season and $32 million over the next two seasons.
+• Contract: McMahon is owed approximately $4.5 million for the remainder of 2025 and $32 million for the 2026 and 2027 seasons.

 Multiple Perspectives